 An Unlikable Villain

 Marvel is known for mixing a good dose of humour between the action and drama.
-I’m sure Clark Kent could add quite a bit of laughs with his goofy demeanour.
+I’m sure Clark Kent could add a few laughs with his goofy demeanour.
 The laughs would certainly not come from Batman’s side.
 Then again, Bruce Wayne’s playboy act in The Dark Knight did offer some giggles.
 It’s incredibly difficult to squeeze humour into something like Batman v Superman.
-The DC universe sorta doesn’t lend it self to comedy so much.
+The DC universe sorta doesn’t lend itself to comedy so much.
 It’s usually left to the villains to offer funny one-liners.
 Look at Suicide Squad, for example.
-The villains there can be as funny as they want to be, but still keep the serious tone of the film.
+The villains there can be as funny as they want to be but still keep the serious tone of the film.

 Marvel loves science and technology.
 The Thor, Spider-Man, Iron Man, and even Captain America movies have its fair share of it.
 Wouldn’t it be great if we could see Bruce using more of science brain to figure out how to use kryptonite and how it affects Superman?